-Having heart failure requires an active watch by both the clients and his/her caregivers in order to catch early indications of any change in symptoms.
+Having heart failure requires an active watch by both the client and his/her caregivers in order to catch early indications of any change in symptoms.
 If anyone notices something new, or a sudden worsening of a current symptom, it is important that steps be taken immediately.
-Here's what to watch for.
+Here is a sample of what to watch for:

-Now let's talk sex.
+Let’s talk sex.
 The client should be made to feel as comfortable as possible when raising this question and the health care provider should give calm, clear information.
 Heart failure does not mean the death of romantic intimacy.
 According to a new scientific statement issued by the American Heart Association, it is probably safe to have sex if your cardiovascular disease has stabilized.
 Most people with heart failure can continue sexual relations once symptoms are under control.
-“Some patients will postpone sexual activity when it is actually relatively safe for them to engage in it,” said Levine, who is also director of the Cardiac Care Unit at the Michael E. DeBakey Medical Center in Houston.
-“On the other hand, there are some patients for whom it may be reasonable to defer sexual activity until they’re assessed and stabilized."
-Levine also stated “that if you have unstable cardiovascular disease or if your symptoms are severe, you should be treated and stabilized before having sex".
+“Some patients will postpone sexual activity when it is actually relatively safe for them to engage in it,” said Dr. Glenn Levine, director of the Cardiac Care Unit at the Michael E. DeBakey Medical Center in Houston.
+“On the other hand, there are some patients for whom it may be reasonable to defer sexual activity until they’re assessed and stabilized.”
+Dr. Levine also stated “that if you have unstable cardiovascular disease or if your symptoms are severe, you should be treated and stabilized before having sex”.7

 Here’s what you need to know if you’ve been diagnosed with cardiovascular disease:

-Other helpful guidelines concerning sexual activity suggested for heart patients by AHA (2011) are the following:
+Other helpful guidelines concerning sexual activity suggested for heart patients by the AHA are the following:

 People with heart failure should remind themselves that it is okay if they are not ready to have sex right away following the initial diagnosis or after subsequent physician visits.
-Feelings like stress, anxiety and depression are natural after a serious health diagnosis and often cause a transient loss of interest.
+Feelings of stress, anxiety and depression are natural after a serious health diagnosis and often cause a transient loss of interest.
 Clients may need to work with their partners to demonstrate their love in other ways.
-Remember, you as the care giver may need to explain this to your client's partner.
+Remember, you as the caregiver may need to explain this to your client's partner.